 AASB categorically rejects the State of Alaska Department of Law's recent determination that the State of Alaska does not have a legal obligation to assume the portion of the liabilities of the State managed Teacher's Retirement System and the Public Employees Retirement System.
-AASB expects the State of Alaska to 100% fund to constitutional obligation both TRS and PERS.
+AASB expects the State of Alaska to 100% fund to the constitutional obligation for both TRS and PERS.